Lumiera

 Note

-• each block in the distributions file defines a repository for a “distribution” (e.g. Jessie, Trusty, Rafaela).
+• each block in the file conf/distributions defines a repository for a “distribution” (e.g. Trixie, Forky, Noble).
 Within such a repo, there are sections named Components.

-• The override files mentioned in the configuration allow to overwrite / replace arbitrary fields in the metadata of all packages added to that distribution.
+• The override files mentioned in the configuration allow to overwrite / replace arbitrary fields in the metadata of all packages added to that distribution (We do not currently use this feature however).

 • In this setup, we enabled the tracking function: thereby reprepro will keep track of the dependencies between binary packages, signatures, debianisation patches and original upstream tarballs.
 Never packages overwirte older ones — at any time there is at most one version of a package in the repository.
-Parts not referred to anymore are automatically discareded.
+Parts not referred to anymore will be discarded automatically.
 In our configuration, they are moved into the morguedir

-• Please make sure the gpg signing key is in proper order, because it protects against evil spirited manipulations.
+• Please be sure that the GPG signing key is maintained properly and kept secure, because it protects our users against evil spirited manipulations by powerful entities.

-While later we want to automate most of this packaging business, currently it’s done semi-manual.
-Mostly, Ichthyo builds the packages on his local PC (or a VM) and then adds/imports them to the reprepro — changes are then propagated to lumiera.org via rsync; as kind of a backup, the index files are also pushed to Git.
+Typically, Ichthyo builds the packages on his local PC in suitable Docker/Podman containers and adds/imports them into the reprepro — changes are then propagated to Lumiera.org via rsync, and the changed index files are checked into the depot branch and pushed into git://git.lumiera.org/debian/lumiera.